51390/ecap-stream/README.md

 interface and service, transactions should induce the data exchange between host, eCap-streamn and finally, the client module.

-For additional details about eCap, and Squid's implementation, refer to the [References](#References) below.

 ## References

  - [eCap documentation](https://www.e-cap.org/docs/)